ezpaarse-project/bibliomap/README.md

 ## Usage options

-You can chose between different configuration files which define which project ( BIBCRNS, ISTEX ) your want to start with, by setting unix environment variables.

-Examples :

-. ./setup_istex.sh

-OR

-. ./setup_cnrs.sh

 ### Expo mode

 In expo mode, the description popup will automatically show and hide at determined intervals.
 To activate it, add `expo` or `e` in the querystring.
 By default, the popup will be shown for **1 minute**, then hidden for **10 minutes**.
 To define custom intervals, `expo` should take two numbers separated by a comma.
 The first one is the time shown, the second is the time hidden.
 Times are defined in **seconds**.